Opportunities abound for college-bound students in New Haven.

-More than 500 scholars have been funded by New Haven Promise in the 2015-16 school year and they will receive $6.3 million this year alone for their college studies in the forms of Promise, Pell grants, additional scholarship and institutional grants.
+About 600 scholars will receiving funding by New Haven Promise during the 2016-17 school year and they will receive more than $9 million this year alone for their college studies in the forms of Promise, Pell grants, additional scholarship and institutional grants.

 To ensure this kind of assistance for students, FAFSA New Haven is committed to providing support in navigating the college process, including filing for federal aid.